 - Mentoring.
 There are lots of mentoring schemes out there for writers (Bespoke Mentoring from Writers and Artists and WriteMentor are a few examples).
 The writer is paired with a mentor (usually a published author or a professional editor).
 Mentoring involves elements of dev editing, teaching, writing advice, feedback on a writer’s work, and support and encouragement.

-- Submission material.
+- Submission materials.
 If you need help with submission material, such as an agent query letter, your opening chapters, or a synopsis, many editors offer advice, feedback, or direct edits to help authors traditionally publish.

 I hope this post on the different types of fiction editing helped you figure out what’s available to you, and what type of edit you might need in future.
 If you’re ready to work with an editor, take a look at my editorial services or get in touch for a chat!